astk33/VDGDownloader/README.md

 **************** please make a backup copy of your Community Foder   **************

-The Tool delete old content by itself and upgrade it.
+The Tool deletes old content by itself and upgrade it.

 Please Run The Tool from Command Line (CMD) So you can See the Progress And Messages on the fly.